Contexts and contextualizers

-This context, and probably all of them except sink above, are conversion or interpretation contexts in the sense that they take an untyped or typed variable and duck-type it to whatever is needed to perform the operation.
+This context, and probably all other contexts except sink above, are conversion or interpretation contexts in the sense that they take an untyped or typed variable and duck-type it to whatever is needed to perform the operation.
 In some cases that will imply a conversion (from Str to Numeric, for instance); in other cases simply an interpretation (IntStr will be interpreted as Int or as Str).

 Number context is called whenever we need to apply a numerical operation on a variable.

 my = "1 ";my = "3 ";say + ; # OUTPUT: «4␤»

 In the code above, strings will be interpreted in numeric context as long as there are only a few digits and no other characters.
 It can have any number of leading or trailing whitespace, however.

 Numeric context can be forced by using arithmetic operators such as